Fuli-Wang/KS-MP/baselines/README.md

 # Baseline Benchmarks

-This directory contains the repeated algorithmic benchmarks used to compare KS-MP with conventional reference-tracking and iterative inverse-solving baselines.
+This directory contains the repeated algorithmic benchmarks used to compare KS-MP with conventional reference-tracking and iterative reference-solving baselines.

+The baseline studies follow a controlled-comparison principle.
+Rather than comparing unrelated implementations, the methods retain a common experimental scaffold, including the robot body schema, reference trajectory, initial condition, target, integration timestep, and evaluation horizon wherever applicable.
+The reference-tracking and reference-solving baselines differ from KS-MP only in the control or inverse-solving mechanism required by their respective objectives.
+This design isolates the effect of the update strategy while avoiding confounding differences in robot modelling, reference generation, or evaluation settings.

 The benchmark scripts import the corresponding robot models from: